 In a statement dated Wednesday, June 22, the Commission termed as fake a circular allegedly addressed to school heads barring teachers from taking up polling jobs in August.

-TSC insisted that the circular and statement did not emanate from it even as the electoral body prepares to hold interviews for the positions of polling clerks and presiding officers ahead of the elections.File photo of Kenyans in a queue waiting to cast their vote in the 2017 General Election.File
+TSC insisted that the circular and statement did not emanate from it even as the electoral body prepares to hold interviews for the positions of polling clerks and presiding officers ahead of the elections.File photo of Kenyans in a queue waiting to cast their vote in a past election.File

 "The attention of the Commission is drawn to this fake news.
 Treat it with the contempt it deserves," read the TSC statement.